Yup. You read that correctly. This is the ONLY cheesesteak egg roll recipe you will ever need. Ever.

 - Using Sir Kensington’s “Special Sauce” both inside the roll and as a dipping sauce.
 As a side note, this stuff can literally go on anything and elevate the flavor.
 Sir Kensington knows his stuff.
 All his products are dubbed “condiments with character” for a reason.
 My personal (other) fave way to use this sauce in particular is to top burgers.

-- Letting the roast beef marinate overnight.
+- Letting the roast beef marinate overnight (if you have the time to do so).

 The inspo behind this recipe came from wanting to create something special for a appetizer and wine pairing party that my friend Christina was hosting.
 It was simple.
 Everyone was to bring an appetizer and a wine pairing and then we all would vote on our favorites.